baejoonsoo/TS-block_chain/README.md

 # Type chain

-Learning TypeScript by making a blockChain whith it
+Learning TypeScript by making a blockChain with it